 What Is An Exclusive Listing?

+Note that the license does not follow the property but that a new property owner will need to apply to have the license agreement transferred.
 Please note that disabled front yard parking licenses are not transferable to a new property owner.
 Please contact the appropriate district office for further information.

-A quick call to the City’s Office of Permits and Enforcement, can help an agent or buyer (or even a seller, if there is any confusion) to find out the status of a license and what steps need to be taken to transfer that license to the new owner:
+A quick call to the City’s Office of Permits and Enforcement can help an agent or buyer (or even a seller, if there is any confusion) to find out the status of a license and what steps need to be taken to transfer that license to the new owner:

-Permits & Enforcement – Off Street Parking
+Permits & Enforcement – Off-Street Parking

 East York Civic Centre